 This unique opportunity not only allows students to gather with other Assemblies of God seminarians but also to attend a weekend leadership retreat with the executive officers of our Fellowship.

-The Seventh Assemblies of God Seminarians' Seminar was held from July 10 – 22, 2011, at AGTS.
+The Seventh Assemblies of God Seminarians' Conference was held from July 10 – 22, 2011, at AGTS.
 Twenty-nine seminarians enrolled in non-AG seminaries from across the country attended the two-week seminar.
 Just a few of the seminaries represented were Vanderbilt School of Divinity, Fuller Theological Seminary, Asbury Theological Seminary, Regent University, and Regent University.

 While the opportunity to meet with other seminarians benefitted everyone in attendance, the impact of learning from Assemblies of God professors was also powerful.
 In addition to the course instruction, the dialogue with colleagues, and the weekend retreat with the executives, seminarians were also given opportunities to meet with representatives of several different ministry departments of the Assemblies of God.